Raju-cs/Easy_Pay/README.md

  # Review or feedback option
  User can review their experience how the application working and which part should be making better.

+ # The System Design
+The system design phase describes the functional capabilities of the proposed system.
+Systems design is the process of defining the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
+Systems design could be seen as the application of systems theory to product development.
+This is divided into the following design phases:
+# Use Case Diagram
+Use case diagrams represent the functions of a system from the user’s point of view